Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, front-loaded sentence with no wasted words, perfectly concise.
+The description is a single, front-loaded sentence with no wasted words.
+It is appropriately sized for such a simple tool.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.